-Quarterly visual inspection by the H&S Advisor of the fixed and portable systems Any repairs needed will be reported to the Churchwardens for Action.
+Quarterly visual inspection by the H&S Advisor of the fixed and portable systems.
+Any repairs needed will be reported to the Sec to the PCC for action.

 Annual testing of our portable electrical equipment by a competent contractor.
 Unsafe equipment will be safely disposed of.